Wendy's Plan for Engaging Franchisees in Energy Management & Benchmarking

 Wendy’s also shares energy stories, preliminary results, and strategies with franchisees, customers and other stakeholders via posts on the Wendy’s corporate blog The Square Deal, and through an annual publication called “Energy Times.”

 The success of this model is evident in the number of franchisees committing to energy-reduction targets and the savings (energy and cost) that Wendy’s restaurants are seeing across the organization.

 Franchisees have used these energy management tools and committed to internal energy management goals.
-Additionally, seventeen Wendy’s franchisees (totaling nearly 1,200 restaurants) have now joined the Better Buildings Challenge.
-A list of participating Wendy’s franchise operators can be found on the Wendy’s company page.
+A list of Wendy’s franchise operators that are participating in the Better Buildings Challenge can be found on the Wendy’s company page.